Serving Pennsylvania from Our Central Location in North Carolina

 During the pressure forming process, the heat travels through the plastic quicker, reducing the amount of time needed to finish producing the product.

 Thermoforming Company Serving Pennsylvania

 Searching for a thermoforming company servicing the entire state of Pennsylvania including Philadelphia, Pittsburg, Harrisburg, Lancaster, Allentown, Scranton and all other areas within Pennsylvania?
-Contact the leaders in custom thermoformed plastic, Advanced Platform, Inc. API offers customers the expertise of staffed engineers and on-site manufacturing and inventory management.
+Contact the leaders in custom thermoformed plastic, Advanced Plastiform, Inc. With its central proximity to the Southeastern US, Mid-Atlantic and Northeast, our North Carolina facilities are uniquely positioned to best serve your Pennsylvania company needs.
+API offers customers the expertise of staffed engineers and on-site manufacturing and inventory management.
 From concept to delivery, API is your answer for custom plastic manufacturing.